walteck/FHIR-NOO-API/pages/develop/development_interactions.md

 The search results **shall** return one or two instances of the patients National Data Opt-out preferences, depending on search parameters utilized.
 Each instance **shall** have one of the following preferences:

-- HRESCH - Research Opt-Out
+- RESCH - Research Opt-Out
-- HOPERAT - Planning and Commissioning Opt-Out
+- PLAN - Planning and Commissioning Opt-Out

 Assuming successful URL submission, there is one possible outcome to a search request: